artandmath/NukeProfilers/wiki/So I heard you like Stamps - Part 1.md

 ## LaProfiler-Filtered

 What happens when we up the CPU load and throw some filters into the script?
 Let’s remove the TimeOffsets and add a unique filter after each instance of Shia.
 For the higher CPU load tests, the framerange is reduced from 100 frames to 10 frames (1001-1010).
-There is no DOD/BBox management beyond providing the smaller DOD/BBox for the sprites.
+There is no DOD/BBox management beyond providing the initial smaller DOD/BBox for the sprites.

 ![Screenshot of LaProfiler Node Graph](/wiki/assets/Screenshot_LaProfiler-Filtered_NodeGraph.png)